LynnDAries/Bioformatics_2023/Note_Lc1.md

 ## introduction
 ### Unsolved problems：
 Why Do Humans Have So Few Genes?；
+Those non-coding region may actually be 'coding region'of RNAs.(extension of concept of 'genes')

 To What Extent Are Genetic Variation and Personal Health Linked?